laurelis24/react-simple-gallery/README.md

 ## Installation

-- Since react-swipeable is now a peer dependency
+- react-swipeable is now a peer dependency (You have to install react-swipeable)

 ```bash
 npm install @laurelis/react-simple-gallery